mkls/stream-schema-detector/README.md

 ## createStreamSchemaDetector({ loadScheam, saveSchema })

-Create a `detector(typeParam, object)` function which will detect the schema of multiple events by type and update them when detection differs from stored version.
+Create a `detect` function which will detect the schema of multiple events by type and update them when detected schema differs from stored version.

+- `loadSchema(typeParam)`:

+  called when no cached schema is found for given typeParam, should return a saved schema.
+  `typeParam` could be any json strigifiable value.

+- `saveSchema(typeParam, schema, exampleItem)`:

+  called when the detected schema differs from one returned by `loadSchema`.

+- `detect(typeParam, item)`:

+  the returned function, can be called with a `typeParam` and an item we want to inspect.

+  Will call `loadSchema` for the given typeParam and compare its return value with the detected schema of the item.
+Calls `saveSchema` if detected schema differs from saved one.

+  The result of `loadSchema` is cached in memory, it will only be called once for each `typeParam` until no differences are detected.

 ```js
 const { createStreamSchemaDetector } = require('./main');